pmerienne/trident-ml/README.md

 ```
 Note that Trident-ML can suppport concept drift in a sliding window manner.
-Use StreamStatistics#adaptive(maxSize) to construct StreamStatistics implementation with a maxSize length window.
+Use StreamStatistics#adaptive(maxSize) instead of StreamStatistics#fixed() to construct StreamStatistics implementation with a maxSize length window.

 ## Preprocessing data